 Donation: Much of our community relies upon emergency food services to supplement their diet.
 We partner with local pantries and organizations to donate excess produce throughout the community, with a goal of 25% of our produce donated.

 Our goal is to provide food that our community wants to eat, and is as healthy as possible.
-We use organic methods of production and limit the use of chemicals for pesticides or fertilizers.
-Since the farm is new, some perennial crops such as asparagus, apples and strawberries won’t be ready for a few more years.
-We also partner with other farms in order to offer more variety at our market stand and in the CSA box.
+We use organic methods of production and no use chemical pesticides or fertilizers.
+We also partner with other farms in order to offer more variety at our market stands and in the CSA box.

-At the Brady Farm you’ll find different varieties of beans, beets, broccoli, cabbage, carrots, cucumbers, eggplant, greens, herbs, lettuce, melon, okra, peppers, squash, tomatoes, tomatillos and flowers.
-Our partner farms provide garlic, onions, potatoes, a range of Asian vegetables such as specialty eggplant, greens and beans, and apples.
+At the Brady Farm you’ll find different varieties of beans, beets, carrots, cucumbers, eggplant, garlic, greens, herbs, leeks, lettuce, melon, okra, onions, peppers, popcorn, squash, shallots, shiitake mushrooms, spinach, squash, tomatoes, and flowers.
+We partner with other local, organic-practice farms to offer broccoli, cabbage, kale, potatoes, and fruit.
 What we offer changes by the season.

 In 2020 we'll use two high tunnels (plastic greenhouses) for starting seedlings, growing early crops like lettuce, spinach and carrots, and extending crops into winter.

 Okra - pod & flower

 The urban setting of the Brady Farm is ideal because it allows many people from the City to easily explore a farm and nature, and learn about how to grow food.
 We encourage groups to use the farm as a site for workshops, and we will be offering workshops designed to teach people about topics ranging from growing mushrooms, composting, pest management, and nature education.

 Detroit Red beet